-The Industrial Rules Subcommittee would like to thank George Davis from the Oregon Department of Environmental Quality and the LRAPA staff for helping the Subcommittee with information and materials.

 The committee reviewed several aspects of the proposed rule changes and documented its recommendation in the following documents approved minutes dated Feb.
 20, 2008.

 Rules Stringency Analysis –Evaluates the 24 different proposed rule sections against five separate criteria.
 [See ‘Attachment A- Rule Summary and Stringency Analysis’ in the LRAPA Board October 14, 2008 Agenda Item 6 - Adoption of Proposed Industrial Permitting Rules (Including Attachments ‘A’ – ‘J’) in the ‘Documents relied on for fiscal and economic impact’ above]